At a Glance

 - Benefits: Enjoy hybrid working, a company car, 33 days holiday, and an 11% pension.

-- Why this job: This role offers autonomy, career progression, and the chance to shape new processes.
+- Why this job: This role offers autonomy, career progression, and the chance to make a real impact.

 - Qualifications: Experience in calibration and knowledge of ISO 17025 is essential.

-- Other info: Perfect for those ready to step into a management role.
+- Other info: Perfect for those ready to step into management roles.

 Are you a Calibration Manager or Calibration Engineer looking to step up, with experience in ISO 17025 looking for a hybrid role that offers the autonomy to create new processes and progression opportunities into people management positions?